 Creating, Understanding, and Appreciating Art

-Throughout the year in visual arts, 7th and 8th grade students have the opportunity to exercise more choice and specificity in their arts curriculum by choosing a different elective each trimester.
+7th and 8th grade students have the opportunity to exercise even more choice in their arts curriculum by choosing a different elective each semester.
 Classes become more specialized in a particular visual art form.
-Past classes include fiber arts, drawing foundations, experimental drawing, digital photography, stop motion animation, graphic design, and sculpture.
-During the last trimester of the school year, an independent study course is offered for motivated students who want to pursue an independent project.
+These classes include Photography, Mixed Media 101, Filmmaking, and History + Design of Fashion.

 Additionally, the Middle School Visual Arts Program places an emphasis on sharing artwork with the community.
 Students exhibit their works throughout the year, including during their MS Arts Showcase, organized in conjunction with the Music and Theater Programs, and at the Museum of Museums on Capitol Hill, organized in conjunction with Westside’s Lower School Arts Department.
 For each of these shows, students learn about the role of curation and exhibiting in healthy arts communities and they take leadership roles in planning, installing, and showing each other’s works.